 Cape Ray Lightkeepers House, Cape Ray

-Cape Ray’s lighthouse, and the accompanying lightkeepers house, were constructed in 1871 to protect fishers and sailors from the dangers of the rocky French shore.
+Cape Ray’s lighthouse, and the accompanying lightkeepers house were constructed in 1871 to protect fishers and sailors from the dangers of the rocky French shore.
 Visitors are not permitted in the automated lighthouse, however you can immerse yourself in the exhibits at the fascinating on-site interpretation centre.
-Don’t miss artifacts showcasing the Palaeo-Eskimo First Nation Group, who made their home at the Cape almost 2,000 years ago.
+Don’t miss artifacts showcasing the Pre-Inuit First Nation Group, who made their home at the Cape almost 2,000 years ago.
 And in 1856, the first underwater telegraph cable connecting Newfoundland to North America was established here.

 Marble Zip Tours, Marble Mountain

 If you’re looking for a bird’s-eye view of Humber Valley and Marble Mountain, look no further than Marble Zip Tours.
 It features eastern Canada’s longest, tallest, and most exhilarating rides, including nine ziplines, the first of which traverses the stunning Steady Brook Falls.
 If soaring through the air is not your thing, take part in an ATV tour or the high ropes challenge course.